Import your contacts into Sage

 You can’t use Sage while the data is uploading.

 If for any reason the upload fails, a message appears advising why it’s failed.
 You should fix the errors then try uploading the CSV file again.
-For more information about file format, please see the previous section Contact CSV file format.
+For more information about the file format, please see the previous section Contact CSV file format.

 - 8. Click OK.

-You’ve successfully imported your contacts and they appear on the contacts list.
+You’ve successfully imported your contacts, and they appear on the contacts list.